 Growing up religious, I recognize that some ideas can be extraordinarily powerful, and that some concepts can indeed change the world.
 And if I have learned anything from my faith, it is this: there is no phenomenon more powerful than love.
 Through its effect on the sentient mind, love is the single most potent sustainer of life.
 Fortunately, human nature allows almost everyone to feel compassion—all we need is a reason to.
 And as shown by religion, we have come up with some very fantastical reasons.
-Nonetheless, faith underscores the possibility that human nature, with its capacity for evil, holds an even greater potential for good—that emotion allows us to hate, but to love even more.
+Nonetheless, faith underscores the possibility that human nature, with its capacity for evil, holds an even greater potential for good—that feeling allows us to hate, but to love even more.
 Maybe we all have an innate longing for the harmony that is meant to be.
 Maybe we’re not inherently broken, but momentarily misaligned.

 “A phenomenon like self-transcending love does entitle us to make claims about the human mind.
 And this particular experience is so well attested and so readily achieved by those who devote themselves to specific [religious] practices or who even take the right drug that there is very little controversy that it exists.
 Facts of this kind must now be understood in a rational context.” – From Waking Up by Sam Harris, Ph.D, neuroscientist and philosopher